derhass/glx_hook/README.md

 where $num is the number of the GL context.
 The output will be one line per frame, with the following values:

-    CPU GPU latency CPU GPU latency
+    frame_number CPU GPU latency CPU GPU latency

 where `CPU` denotes timestamps on the CPU, `GPU` denotes timestamps on the GPU and `latency` denotes the latency of the GPU.
 All values are in nanoseconds.
 The  first three values refer to the time directly before the buffer swap, the latter to directly after the swap.
 The `CPU` and `GPU` values are always relative to the buffer swap of the _previous_ frame, and `latency` is just the observed latency at the respective timing probe.
-The first `GH_FRAMETIME_DELAY+1` lines of the file are useless.
+The data for frame 0 might be useless.

 ### INSTALLATION: